zhuangqh/Cpp-course/project/stage4/README.md

 3. Reduce the left matrix to identity form.
 Do the same operation on the right matrix.
 When the left matrix become its identity form, the right matrix is the answer.

     ####Exception Handling
-* The detailed description about exception is written on 'Exceptions.txt'.
+* The detailed description about exceptions is written on 'Exceptions.txt'.

 **You can get my source code from [here](https://github.com/zhuangqh/Cpp_homework/tree/master/project)**